Coordinating Decisions via Quantum Telepathy: Physical Implementation

-where $\alpha$ is the \textbf{attenuation rate} of the physical medium used for the channel.
-Now, the lowest attenuation rate achievable by optical fiber for the optimal wavelength of 1550 nm is 0.17 dB/km~\cite{cisco}.
-Hence, to achieve an efficiency of at least $\frac 2 3$, the maximum length $l$ allowed is around 10.4 km.
-Note that this is the distance from the source to each party is therefore half the distance between the two servers.
-The efficiency computed should also include detector efficiency, inter-component coupling efficiency, and other possible sources of photon loss.
-This places an even stronger bound on length.
-We see $\eta^*$ values considerably higher than $\frac 2 3$ in~\cref{fig:eta_star}, which shows that using optical fiber in a type I physical implementation is insufficient for the hedge-or-not problem when the two servers are separated by larger distances, such as in the case of NYSE to NASDAQ.
-There are other physical medium to consider, however.
-The authors of~\cite{huang2023vacuum} consider using vacuum beam guides to distribute entangled photons with which an attenuation rate as low as $5 \times 10^{-5}$ dB/km can be achieved according to numerical simulations.
+There are other physical media to consider, however.
+The authors of~\cite{huang2023vacuum} propose using vacuum beam guides to distribute entangled photons.
+An attenuation rate as low as $5 \times 10^{-5}$ dB/km can be achieved according to numerical simulations.
 In this case, an efficiency of $\frac 2 3$ is achievable for distances less than about 35,000 km, which is about the circumference of the Earth.
 Thus this would allow for quantum strategies to be executed at \emph{continental distance scales}, for which speed of light delays can be significant.
 For example, the geodesic distance between the NYSE data center and the HKEX data centre is about $12.9 \times 10^3$ km, which is a delay of about 43.1 ms. This is very long compared to the time scale of HFT.
-For the case of NYSE and NASDAQ, using vacuum beam guides we can achieve $1-\eta$ of about $3.24 \times 10^{-4}$, which is sufficient for the majority of the points in~\cref{fig:eta_star}.
+For the case of NYSE and NASDAQ, using vacuum beam guides we can achieve $1-\eta$ of about $3.24 \times 10^{-4}$, which is sufficient for the majority of the points in~\Cref{fig:eta_star}.
 Note that optical fiber can still be useful for TC problems with shorter distances, or with a higher number of parties~\cite{larsson2001strict} or possible observations~\cite{massar2002nonlocality}.

-We next go into the fine details of strategies for the hedge-or-not problem setting $p = 0.3$, $\beta =0.3$ for concreteness.
+For demonstration purposes, we next go into the fine details of strategies for the hedging problem, setting $p = 0.3$, $\beta =0.3$ for concreteness.
 In this case the threshold efficiency is computed to be $\eta^* \approx 0.941$.
 So that we attain a noticeable quantum advantage, we set $\eta = 0.95$.
 We run the numerical optimizer and find that the classical value is

 where an optimal deterministic strategy is for the NYSE server to always bid first and the NASDAQ server to ask first when it sees no indicator and to bid first when it sees an indicator.
 The highest expected utility for a quantum strategy with efficiency $\eta = 0.95$ is